nonrice/discord-auto-message/README.md

 # Discord Auto Message
-**Notice: The script works perfectly to date, and I will maintain it as needed.
-However, I am will not be implementing new features anymore.
-Please fork the repo if you would like to add changes yourself.**

 A crude script letting users repeatedly send a message in a Discord channel, complete with variable random sleep times to appear more humanly.
 Makes use of Python's builtin `HTTP` module.